LineageOS/lineage_wiki/pages/libvirt-qemu.md

 ### GPU passthrough (for `virtio_x86_64` target)

-The `virtio_x86_64` target supports displaying directly on a monitor connected to a real GPU using GPU passthrough, in normal boot mode (non-recovery), since LineageOS 22.1.
+Since LineageOS 22.1, the `virtio_x86_64` target supports direct display on a monitor connected to a real GPU via GPU passthrough in normal boot mode.

 Currently, only Intel GPUs (iGPU or dGPU) are supported.